NeoGeographyToolkit/BinaryBuilder/auto_build/README.txt

 Machines:
 lunokhod1:    Master machine on which the framework starts
-ubuntu-64-13: Newer Linux, 64 bit
-centos-64-5:  Older Linux, 64 bit
+centos-64-5:  Linux, 64 bit
-centos-32-5:  Older Linux, 32 bit
+centos-32-5:  Linux, 32 bit
 amos:         Mac OS X 10.6
 andey:        Mac OS X 10.8
 byss:         The machine storing the obtained builds

-The hosts ubuntu-64-13, centos-64-5, and centos-32-5 are virtual
-machines on lunokhod1.
+The hosts centos-64-5 and centos-32-5 are virtual machines on lunokhod1.

 ssh must be configured so that ssh connections from each machine to lunokhod1 and back, and to itself (both using its name and using